Triggerfinger (The Walking Dead): Plot

 They blindfold Randall and return to the farm.
 Hershel immediately operates to save Randall's leg, but he states he sustained nerve damage and will not be able to walk for a week.
-Rick's decision to return with Randall is met by skepticism from Shane who believes this to be a risky decision.
+Rick's decision to return with Randall is met with skepticism from Shane who believes this to be a risky decision.
 Rick says that once Randall is well enough, they will release him far enough away from the farm to keep its location unknown; Hershel backs this plan up, telling Shane that Rick's group will have to leave the farm should they do otherwise.
 Glenn attempts to distance himself from Maggie, telling her that their relationship caused him to lose his focus during the shootout in town.

 Dale Horvath continues to ask the others about Shane, and is shocked that Andrea seems to side with Shane that Rick has refused to accept the reality of the situation.
 Lori speaks to Rick about what Dale has told her regarding Shane, including the threats he made towards Dale and his involvement in Otis' death.
 She also tells Rick that Shane believes her child is Shane's, and that their affair was not a mistake.
 Lori warns Rick that Shane is dangerous.

 Reception

 Ratings

-Upon its initial broadcast on February 19, 2012, "Triggerfinger" was watched by estimated 6.89 million viewers, down from the previous episode which reached 8.10 million viewers.
+Upon its initial broadcast on February 19, 2012, "Triggerfinger" was watched by an estimated 6.89 million viewers, down from the previous episode which reached 8.10 million viewers.